Please enable JavaScript in your browser to use this page.

 The following grants are available:

-3. Capital Grants – up to £350,000 for up to 12 months for project costs and overheads.
+Capital Grants (currently closed to applications) – up to £350,000 for up to 12 months for project costs and overheads.
 Grants are intended to support projects that will provide excellent examples of how communities can adapt and re-use neglected historic buildings to benefit their local area.
 Up to 10 grants are expected to be awarded.
 A minimum 20% match funding is required.
 Priority will be given to historic buildings in towns across England.

 Further information, guidance and an Expression of Interest Form is available on the Architectural Heritage Fund website.